Have you noticed thin, needle-like red strands on your lawn when wet? If so, you’ve probably got red thread lawn disease.

 7. Dethatch the Lawn

-So, in essence, dethatching allows your grass to breathe and thrive.
+In essence, dethatching allows your grass to breathe and thrive.
 It also reduces disease by increasing airflow and sunlight exposure.

 8. Aerate Compacted Soil

-This is another practical process as it will help relieve soil compaction and send more water, oxygen, and nutrients to the grass roots.
+This is another practical process, as it will help relieve soil compaction and send more water, oxygen, and nutrients to the grass roots.
 Compacted soil prevents healthy root growth and promotes disease.

 9. Remove Excessive Thatch